5 Simple Steps to Help Ensure that You Make the Right Career Decisions:

 1. Do Your Research and Ask All the Important Questions

-The first step to making the right career decision is always to do your research – about the company that you may join, about the role itself, about the people you may work with.
+The first step to making the right career decision is to do your research.
+Learn about the company you may join, the role itself, the people you may work with.

-If you are going to an interview, you should Google about the company and try to read as much as possible about the business – so that you know about their focus areas, their vision.
+If you are going to an interview, you should Google Research the company and try to read as much as possible about the business.
+So that you know their focus areas, their vision.

 At a minimum, interviewers will expect that you have read fully their corporate website.
 It shows that you are genuinely interested and prepared for the interview.

-When preparing for the interview you should also have a list of key questions; i) questions about the company itself — its products or services, its vision & objectives, its people, its culture and ii) questions about the position you are being interviewed for — the expectations, targets, what will be a “typical day” etc,
+You should create a list of key questions.
+1) Questions about the company itself — its products or services, its vision & objectives, its people, its culture.
+2) Questions about the position you are being interviewed for — the expectations, targets, what will be a “typical day”.

-Whilst an interview is definitely about a company learning about you and whether you are a “good fit” for their organisation, it is also very much about you learning about the company.
-Asking smart questions helps you to decide if it is a business that suits you and your career plans.
+Whilst an interview is definitely about a company learning about you and whether you are a “good fit” for their organisation – it is also very much about you learning about the company.
+Therefore, asking smart questions helps you to decide if the business suits you and your career plans.

-If you make a decision to join a company without all the proper information—for example without asking what the working culture is really like—you are potentially setting yourself up for disappointment later on when you learn something that you didn’t expect.
+If you decide to join a new company without all the proper information — for example not knowing about the corporate culture — you are potentially setting yourself up for disappointment later on.

-Putting the time in up-front, doing research, Googling about the company, asking the important questions at interview — it means that there are fewer chances for regret down the line.
-You don’t want to be thinking, after 2 months of working for a new company “If only I’d asked this at the interview…”
+Therefore, put the time in up-front, do research, ask the important questions.
+It means that there are fewer chances for regret down the line.
+You don’t want to be thinking, after 2 months of working for a new company “if only I’d asked this at the interview…”

-Being prepared for interviews and asking smart questions shows that you are organised, have good attention to details and want to make the right career choices — these are all very positive characteristics.
+Above all, being prepared for interviews, asking smart questions, shows that you are organised, have good attention to details and want to make the right career choices.
+These are all positive characteristics.

-Career decisions are definitely at the “top level” of the most stressful choices that we have to make… for sure… but doing it calmy and in a relaxed fashion lowers the chance of making the wrong decision.
+Career decisions are definitely at the “top level” of most stressful choices that we have to make.
+But doing it calmly and in a relaxed fashion lowers the chance of making the wrong decision.
 That’s because the calmer you are, the less likely you are to make a hasty, emotionally focused decision.

 Career choices should always be logically made decisions, not emotional.

-Try to get into a relaxed state of mind, remove any stress factors and think through your decision with a clear rational head and an open mind.
-Don’t rush, don’t panic; instead, take deep breaths and think about the facts.
+Try to get into a relaxed state of mind, remove any stress factors and think through your decision with a clear rational head.
+Don’t rush, don’t panic; instead take deep breaths and think about the facts.